ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 When a major version of a database is at its end of life (EOL), upgrade to the current major version.
 You can upgrade {{site.data.keyword.databases-for-elasticsearch_full}} deployments to use the newest version of Elasticsearch.

 Upgrade to the latest version of Elasticsearch available to {{site.data.keyword.databases-for-elasticsearch}}.
-You can find the latest version from the catalog page, from the cloud databases cli plug-in command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show), or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.
+Find the latest version through the [catalog](https://cloud.ibm.com/catalog/services/databases-for-mongodb){: external}, the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show){: external}, or the [{{site.data.keyword.databases-for}} API](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases){: external}.

-Upgrading is handled through [restoring a backup](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-dashboard-backups&interface=ui#restore-backup) of your data into a new deployment.
+Upgrading is handled by [restoring a backup](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-dashboard-backups&interface=ui#restore-backup) of your data into a new deployment.
 Restoring from a backup has a number of advantages:

 - The original database stays running and production work can be uninterrupted.
 - You can test the new database out of production and act on any application incompatibilities.